 The Westinghouse WGen11500TFc

-The Westinghouse WGen11500TFc delivers 120/240V and benefits from a tri-fuel technology that allows it to run on gasoline, propane, or natural gas.
-When gasoline-powered, it enjoys a running wattage of 11,500W and a peak wattage of 14,500W.
-When propane-powered, it benefits from 10,500 rated watts and 13,500 peak watts.
-Its natural gas operation offers 9,500W of rated wattage and 12,000W of starting wattage.
+The Westinghouse WGen11500TFc delivers 120/240V and boasts with a tri-fuel technology enabling it to utilize gasoline, propane, or natural gas.
+When powered by gasoline, it achieves a running wattage of 11,500W and a peak wattage of 14,500W.
+Upon using propane, it gains 10,500 rated watts and 13,500 peak watts.
+Its operation with natural gas provides 9,500W of rated wattage and 12,000W of starting wattage.

-Enjoying a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started thanks to a conventional pull-start mechanism, but also to a no-fuss and convenient electric starter (battery included).
-Additionally, the WGen11500TFc features remote starting, offering users increased convenience (key fob included).
+With a noise rating of 74 dBA (just slightly more noisy than a vacuum cleaner), the generator features a conventional pull-start mechanism, but also a practical and straightforward electric starter (battery included).
+To add further convenience, the WGen11500TFc can be remotely started (key fob included).

-Regarding its running time, the WGen11500TFc, with a 9.5 gallons fuel tank, can operate for around 9.5 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 1 gallons per hour).
-It also offers around 7 hours (on a 20 lbs tank - propane consumption around 0.67 GPH) of operation when using propane.
+Concerning its running time, the WGen11500TFc, featuring a 9.5 gallons fuel tank, can continuously run for around 9.5 hours at 50% load with a full gasoline tank (consuming fuel at approximately 1 gallons per hour).
+Alternatively, when utilizing propane, it offers around 7 hours (on a 20 lbs tank - propane consumption around 0.67 GPH) of runtime.

 Outlets